madhuakula/ELK/ELK-Setup.md

 ```
 /opt/logstash/bin/logstash -f /etc/logstash/conf.d/logstash.conf
 ```

+- Now browse through the apache web pages, so it generates some logs to look

 - Check the log parsing output to elasticsearch by browsing to the elastic head plugin

 ```